fastlane/docs/docs/best-practices/continuous-integration.md

 jenkins
 ```

-To store the password in the Keychain of your remote machine, I recommend running _sigh_ or _deliver_ using ssh or remote desktop at least once.
+To store the password in the Keychain of your remote machine, it is recommended running _match_ or _deliver_ using ssh or remote desktop at least once.

-## Deploy Strategy

-You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 days for the review.
-Instead I recommend using Git Tags, or custom triggers to deploy a new update.

-You can set up your own ```Release``` job, which is only triggered manually.

 ## Plugins

-I recommend the following plugins:
+You'll find the following Jenkins plugins to be useful:

 - **[HTML Publisher Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin):** Can be used to show the generated screenshots right inside Jenkins.
 - **[AnsiColor Plugin](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin):** Used to show the coloured output of the fastlane tools.
 Don’t forget to enable `Color ANSI Console Output` in the `Build Environment` or your project.